Goldman Algebra, Opers and the Swapping Algebra: Product formulas and bouquet in good position

 Recall that from Assertion (4)

-Since $\eta_j$ is primitive and $\zeta\in\langle\eta_j\rangle$, we obtain from Assertions \eqref{proo:zep1} and \eqref{proo:zep2} that $\zeta=1$. \item A symmetric argument proves that when $W_i=g_i$ and $\widehat W_j=\beta_j$, then $\zeta=1$
+Since $\eta_j$ is primitive and $\zeta\in\langle\eta_j\rangle$, we obtain from Assertions \eqref{proo:zep1} and \eqref{proo:zep2} that $\zeta=1$. \item A symmetric argument proves that when $W_i=g_i$ and $\widehat W_j=\beta_j$, then $\zeta=1$.

-\end{enumerate} This finishes the proof that $\mathcal C$ is in a homotopically good position.
+\end{enumerate} This finishes the proof that $\cF$ is in a homotopically good position.
 0.2truecm {\sc Step 3: computation of the intersection numbers}

 Recall that for each (oriented) axis $\tilde\eta_j$ we had two choices of curves at distance $\epsilon$.
 Let us denote by $\tilde\eta_j^L$ -- respectively $\tilde\eta_j^R$ -- the curve on the left --respectively on the right-- to $\tilde\eta_j$.
-Let then $\mathcal C^L$ and $\mathcal C^R$ the corresponding collections of arcs.
+Let then $\cF^L$ and $\cF^R$ the corresponding collections of arcs.

-We have proved that both $\mathcal C^L$ and $\mathcal C^R$ are in homotopically good position.
+We have proved that both $\cF^L$ and $\cF^R$ are in homotopically good position.
 Let us now compute the intersection numbers.
 We will do that step by step.

-We shall repeat the following observation several time: let $g$ and $h$ be two curves in $S$ passing through a point $x_0$, intersecting transversally a finite number of points $x_1,\ldots x_n$.
-Let $\tilde g$ and $\tilde h$ the lift of these curves in $\tilde S$ passing through a point $\tilde x_0$.
-Then there the projection realizes a bijection between the set of theses $x_i$ whose intersection loop is trivial, and the intersections points of $\tilde g$ and $\tilde h$.
+We shall repeat the following observation several times: let $g$ and $h$ be two curves in $S$ passing through a point $x_0$, intersecting transversely in a finite number of points $x_1,\ldots x_n$.
+Let $\tilde g$ and $\tilde h$ be the lift of these curves in $\tilde S$ passing through a point $\tilde x_0$.
+Then the projection realises a bijection between the set of those $x_i$ whose intersection loop is trivial, and the intersections points of $\tilde g$ and $\tilde h$.